tuancamtbtx/beyond-leet-code-practice/leet-code/Stack/medium/22_Generate_Parentheses/README.md

 - If the number of open parentheses `left` is less than `n`, we can add an open parenthesis `'('` to `s`, push it to the stack, and recurse.
 - If the number of close parentheses `right` is less than `left`, we can add a close parenthesis `')'` to `s`, push it to the stack, and recurse.
 - After each recursive call, we pop the stack to backtrack, although the stack itself is not used for validation here but to illustrate the stack-like recursive process.

-This implementation still uses backtracking but incorporates a stack-like list to mirror the recursive decision-making process of adding parentheses.